Self-driving (automated) vehicles are exciting but this new technology cannot work with current CTP schemes.

 This is just a selection of ideas from the Austroads report.

-First party - Currently, CTP insurance is “third party” insurance, which means your insurer has to claim against a third party in the accident.
-But a first party scheme may work better because you would simply resolve the matter with your own insurer.
+First party – Currently, CTP insurance is “third party” insurance.
+This means your insurer has to claim against a third party in the accident.
+A first party scheme may work better because you would simply resolve the matter with your own insurer.
 There would be less inconvenience to other drivers and injured third parties.

-Risk assessment - Insurers will need to assess risk differently.
+Risk assessment – Insurers will need to assess risk differently.
 The usual driver characteristics used in NSW, such as age, crash history or address, will not apply.
-Insurers will have to assess the AV technology itself to decide on the level of risk and may even introduce new forms of insurance.
+Insurers will assess the AV technology to decide on risk and may even introduce new forms of insurance.

 For example, the UK plans to extend compulsory insurance requirements to cover product liability for automated cars.
 Insurers may even introduce software or cyber-attack insurance for vehicle owners.

 Registration conditions – Conditions for registration will become more complex for AVs, with different levels of automation and recurring software updates.
 For example, would AVs be allowed to operate in automatic mode on all roads, or only on certain designated highways?

 The shift in vehicle ownership from private to fleet, such as on-demand and rideshare services, could create the need for new vehicle classes.

 NIIS – AustRoads suggests the current National Injury Insurance Scheme (NIIS) model could be extended to accidents involving self-driving vehicles.
 It suggests the creation of national benchmarks for minor and moderate injury levels to work in both private and publicly operated schemes.

 The authorities involved in CTP insurance, registration and licensing are still discussing what changes might need to be made for self-driving cars.
 Finally, crucial CTP considerations for AVs are: